Navigating Clearing for International Students: Process, Criteria, and Considerations

 Do I have to have a student visa before applying in the UK?

 As stated above, most international students must have their visa sorted out beforehand.
-You may not necessarily need to have your visa sorted before you apply for courses, but you will need to have them in place before you begin your course.
+You may not necessarily need to have your visa sorted before you apply for courses, but you will need to have them in place before you begin your studies.